fossadev/fossabot-docs/docs/variables/user.md

 # $(user)

-This variable returns either the first argument in the command, or if that is unavailable, the username of the person who triggered the command.
+This variable returns either the first argument in the command, or if that is unavailable, the username of the person who triggered the command, or a custom specified user (for example `$(user aiden)` would use `aiden` as the user).

 :::caution Timers are not supported.